 The evidence for the benefits of online interactions between patients and their GP practices is growing.
 Sources for this include the General Practice Forward View (April 2016) and the evidence review underpinning the Department of Health’s information strategy, The Power of Information (May 2012).

-Find out more about the benefits of Patient Online.
+Find out more about the benefits of GP online services.